 Home Page usually is the first interaction a user has with the website.
 Ensuring a great start to the journey is key to providing a happy user flow through to the checkout & order placement.
 Following are some of the things you can follow to ensure a great Home Page experience:

 Ensure caching is appropriately configured.
-This means caching generic page data, and also not caching any user specific data points.
+This means caching generic page data and not caching any user-specific data points.

 Lazy load below the fold content